esp-rs/book/src/writing-your-own-application/no-std-applications/blinky.md

 }
 ```

-We need two new types in scope: `IO` and `Delay`
+We need two new types in scope: [`IO`] and [`Delay`]

 On [ESP32-C3-DevKit-RUST-1] there is a regular [LED connected to GPIO 7].
 If you use another board consult the data-sheet.

-Please note that most dev-boards today use an addressable LED which works different and is beyond the scope of this book.
+> Note that most dev-boards today use an addressable LED which works different and is beyond the scope of this book.
 In that case you can also connect a regular LED to some of the free pins (and don't forget to add a resistor).

 Here we see that we can drive the pin `high`, `low` or `toggle` it.